 How do I teach graduate students?

 Even though graduate students differ greatly from undergraduate in terms of their motivation and background, they ultimately learn in the same way.
 Some best practices for teaching graduate students are very similar to those for teaching undergraduates:

 - Establish learning goals

 - Incorporate discussions to allow students to build on their expertise.

 However, you can use some strategies that capitalize on the uniqueness of graduate students:

 - Incorporate presentation and teaching skills into the course

 - Involve graduate students in developing the course goals and design.

-You can read more about these and other strategies for teaching graduate students in this document on Teaching Graduate Students published by the Learning and Teaching Office at Ryerson University.
+You can read more about these and other strategies for teaching graduate students in this page on Teaching Graduate Students published by the Center for Teaching Excellence at the University of Kansas.

 For tips on teaching graduate students how to write clearly, one of our favorite resources is Wendy Laura Belcher’s Writing Your Journal Article in 12 Weeks.
 Feel free to stop by the Faculty Center to take a look at the book, which is organized as a hands-on workbook, or get a preview at Belcher’s website.